Oldham and its boroughs

 We have invested £137 million in three new build academies and existing school buildings.
 University Campus Oldham and the Regional Science Centre Oldham, the first facility of its type in the country, are other examples of our thriving education offer.

 We’re supporting a wide range of housing in the borough through strong partnerships, to encourage a choice of homes that meet the needs and aspirations of our existing residents and will help attract new residents into the borough.

 The arrival of Metrolink in January 2014 has been the catalyst for much investment in the town centre, making Oldham more accessible than ever.
 Manchester City Centre can be reached in under 30 minutes and Rochdale to the north in 20 minutes.

 Old Town Hall

 The historic Old Town Hall has been sympathetically restored in a £36m investment into a seven screen, 789 seat ODEON cinema in a Grade-II listed landmark building.
 A new public square – Parliament Square – adjacent to the venue is home to family friendly restaurants and hosts specialist markets, arts and cultural events.

-Residents can enjoy fantastic new leisure facilities, thanks to two new leisure centres in Oldham and Royton including a 25-metre eight-lane swimming pool of county-level competition standard, sauna and steam room, eight-court sports hall, exercise studios and a four-rink indoor bowls hall.
+Residents can enjoy fantastic new leisure facilities in Oldham and Royton including a 25-metre eight-lane swimming pool of county-level competition standard, sauna and steam room, eight-court sports hall, exercise studios and a four-rink indoor bowls hall.